philc/book-notes/relationships/the school of life - alain de botton.md

   malice) do the same to them."
   * The lower the expectations of relationships, sex, work, children, politics, the greater our satisfaction in the actual outcomes.
-* "In many areas of life, we observe a strange, unexpected phenomenon: a prejudice in favor of abstruseness, density, enigma, and the esoteric.
-Our respect for explanations that come close to incomprehensible, that provoke puzzlement, that employ uncommon words suggests an implicit belief that the truth should not come in a form that is easily fathomable." (yes, curious)
 * Being a "generous onlooker", interpreter
   * Even when they do not know any of the details, generous onlookers must make a stab at picturing the overall structure of what might have happened to the wretched being before them.
 They must